ilinieja/angular-large-lists/README.md

 * `/users` - returns flat array of all users.

-* `/products` - returns flat array of all products
+* `/payments` - returns flat array of all payments

 * `/countries` - returns flat array of all countries

-Application at main page should allow to navigate to three views `users` `products` and `countries`.
+Application at main page should allow to navigate to three views `users` `payments` and `countries` and see three lists.

 * Lists should be able to share common functionalities like selecting items, searching etc.